material-components/material-components-web/docs/code/architecture.md

 ### TypeScript

-MDC Web components are built using TypeScript to increase developer communication and spped.
-It's proven to catch bugs before releasing new versions of our components, and provides another layer of safety via types.
-TypeScript helps the Open Source Contributors and maintainers alike with adding features and fixing bugs.
+MDC Web components are written in [TypeScript](https://www.typescriptlang.org/) to increase developer velocity and reduce errors.
+Our npm releases include UMD and ES2015+ JavaScript bundles, as well as `.d.ts` typing declaration files for TypeScript users.
+See [Importing JS](../importing-js.md) for more information.

 ### Foundation